LordOfLeaks/xapi-client/README.md

             .build());
 ```

-*You can also provide custom JSON deserializer by implementing `com.olafparfienczyk.xapi.client.Codec` interface and
+*You can also provide custom JSON deserializer by implementing `com.olafparfienczyk.xapi.client.JsonCodec` interface and
 using `XApi#newClient(Codec, XApiConfig)` function.
 In such case you can omit adding `jackson-databind` dependency.*

 3. Open streaming connection *(optional)*